Blue Jackets vs. Maple Leafs Player Props Betting Odds

 Johnny Gaudreau Props

-Johnny Gaudreau has posted 21 total points (0.6 per game) this campaign.
-He has six goals and 15 assists.
+Johnny Gaudreau is a leading scorer for Columbus with 22 total points this season.
+He has scored six goals and added 16 assists in 36 games.

 Gaudreau Recent Games